-Educating and caring for children in a safe and nurturing environment is tremendously important to the University of Michigan, enhancing the ability of our faculty, students and staff to contribute to the university community while pursuing their academic and professional goals.
+Educating and caring for children in a nurturing environment is tremendously important to the University of Michigan, enhancing the ability of our faculty, students and staff to contribute to the university community while pursuing their academic and professional goals.

 Since the founding of the first University of Michigan Children’s Center in 1983, the Children's Centers have supported the university’s teaching, research and service missions by providing exemplary early childhood education, participating in academic research projects and delivering courses on child development to undergraduates.
 An overview of all Children's Centers is available as a PDF flyer.

 Our Centers of Excellence